riju/faceDetection/explainer.md

 * Face Detection API should try to return a **contour** instead of a bounding box.
 The number of points describing the contour  can be user defined via **faceDetectionNumContourPoints** settings and implementations presently can default to a four point rectangle.

 * Face Detection API should try to return a mesh corresponding to the detected faces.
-TensorFlow returns a 468 landmark FaceMesh and most DNNs can return soemthing similar.
+TensorFlow returns a 468 landmark FaceMesh and most DNNs can return something similar.
 Even though mesh is not supported on any platforms presently, for the sake of extensibility, it should be considered.

 * Face Detection API should allow face tracking.